-On March 24, 2005, CTII, an unconsolidated subsidiary of the Company, issued \$10,000 of variable rate trust preferred securities, all of which are outstanding at December 31, 2016 and 2015.
-The trust preferred securities issued by CTII accrue and pay distributions quarterly at three-month LIBOR plus 2.00% (2.88% at December 31, 2016 and 2.32% at December 31, 2015) on the stated liquidation amount of the trust preferred securities.
+On March 24, 2005, CTII, an unconsolidated subsidiary of the Company, issued \$10,000 of variable rate trust preferred securities, all of which are outstanding at December 31, 2017 and 2016.
+The trust preferred securities issued by CTII accrue and pay distributions quarterly at three-month LIBOR plus 2.00% (3.36% at December 31, 2017 and 2.88% at December 31, 2016) on the stated liquidation amount of the trust preferred securities.
 As an integral part of the acquisition of FCB, the Company has guaranteed fully and unconditionally all of the obligations of CTII.
 The guaranty covers the quarterly distributions and payments on liquidation or redemption of the trust preferred securities.
 These trust preferred securities are mandatorily redeemable upon maturity on April 15, 2035 or upon earlier redemption.
 The Company has the right to redeem the trust preferred securities in whole or in part, on or after April 15, 2015 at a redemption price specified in the indenture plus any accrued but unpaid interest to the redemption date.
 The proceeds from the sale of the trust preferred securities and the issuance of \$310 in common securities to FCB were used by CTII to purchase \$10,310 of floating rate subordinated debentures of FCB which have the same payment terms as the trust preferred securities.

-On March 30, 2007, CTIII, an unconsolidated subsidiary of the Company, issued \$5,000 of variable rate trust preferred securities, all of which are outstanding at December 31, 2016 and 2015.
-The trust preferred securities issued by CTIII accrue and pay distributions quarterly at three-month LIBOR plus 1.89% (2.85% at December 31, 2016 and 2.40% at December 31, 2015) on the stated liquidation amount of the trust preferred securities.
+On March 30, 2007, CTIII, an unconsolidated subsidiary of the Company, issued \$5,000 of variable rate trust preferred securities, all of which are outstanding at December 31, 2017 and 2016.
+The trust preferred securities issued by CTIII accrue and pay distributions quarterly at three-month LIBOR plus 1.89% (3.48% at December 31, 2017, and 2.85% at December 31, 2016) on the stated liquidation amount of the trust preferred securities.
 As an integral part of the acquisition of FCB, the Company has guaranteed fully and unconditionally all of the obligations of CTIII.
 The guaranty covers the quarterly distributions and payments on liquidation or redemption of the trust preferred securities.
 These trust preferred securities are mandatorily redeemable upon maturity on June 15, 2037 or upon earlier redemption.
 The Company has the right to redeem the trust preferred securities in whole or in part at a redemption price specified in the indenture plus any accrued but unpaid interest to the redemption date.
 The proceeds from the sale of the trust preferred securities and the issuance of \$155 in common securities to FCB were used by CTIII to purchase \$5,155 of floating rate subordinated debentures of FCB which have the same payment terms as the trust preferred securities.

 In conjunction with the 2016 acquisition of Community First Bancshares, Inc. (CFBI), the Company assumed certain subordinated debentures owed to special purpose unconsolidated subsidiaries, Community First (AR) Statutory Trust I, ("CFSTI").
-The trust preferred securities issued by CFSTI accrue and pay distributions quarterly at three-month LIBOR plus 3.25% on the stated liquidation amount of the trust preferred securities.
+The trust preferred securities issued by CFSTI accrue and pay distributions quarterly at three-month LIBOR plus 3.25% (4.92% at December 31, 2017 and 4.25% at December 31, 2016) on the stated liquidation amount of the trust preferred securities.
 These trust preferred securities are mandatorily redeemable upon maturity on December 26, 2032 or upon earlier redemption.